 - 6 Litecoin price expectations from analysts and experts

-The last several months have been extremely taff for the cryptocurrency market
+The last several months have been extremely tough for the cryptocurrency market

 The last several months have been extremely taff for the cryptocurrency market.
 Cryptocurrencies have been suffering from heavy selling due to hawkish signals from central banks and uncertainty due to the Ukraine crisis.
 Many central bank officials have agreed that very high inflation warranted restrictive interest rates, and they confirmed that they would be open to being even more restrictive if inflation persists.